1. Introduction to SOPS

 SOPS can do even better!

-Let's try:
+Let's give it a try:

 sops a-yaml-file.yaml

-And I put the following content:
+And let's put some key-value content:

 username: tiexin